NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 When loading the checkpoint, each DP rank reads its corresponding checkpoint file (shard) to recover.
 If different parallelism strategies are needed (e.g., tensor parallelism, pipeline parallelism), each rank can also access other checkpoint files to transfer data to the correct locations.

-Nemo enables users to resume training from a checkpoint saved with different tensor and pipeline parallelism degrees, providing the flexibility to change training configurations as needed during training.
+NeMo enables users to resume training from a checkpoint saved with different tensor and pipeline parallelism degrees, providing the flexibility to change training configurations as needed during training.

 The following figure illustrates fully parallel saving in NeMo Framework, utilizing data-parallel replicas for writing across nodes.